ShimmyShaman/midge/notes.md

 INTEGRATE PROPER ERROR HANDLING AS WELL
 ###################################################################

+Goal: reach a development milestone - The means to

 Goal: Initiate and complete a project that can export an application that has a button that prints 'hello world' when pressed to console